-Use the arrow keys to move in the desired direction

-Use page up to move up quickly

-Use page down to move down quickly

-Use the Home key to move left quickly

-Use the End key to move right quickly

-You can also use the Pan/Zoom Palette to pan around the oneline.
-Simply click one of the arrow buttons to move the focal point in the desired direction.
+- Use the arrow keys to move in the desired direction - Use page up to move up quickly - Use page down to move down quickly - Use the Home key to move left quickly - Use the End key to move right quickly - Left click and hold the mouse button down anywhere on the background of the diagram.
+Make sure you do not click on an object on the diagram.
+While holding the left mouse button down, drag the mouse in any direction to "drag" the diagram in that direction.

-Additionally, you can use the Pan/Zoom Dialog to pan to a specific location, or even to a specific bus.
-You can display the Pan/Zoom Dialog either by pressing the Pan/Zoom Button on the Zoom Palette of the PowerWorld Toolbar or by selecting Find Bus On Oneline or Pan/Zoom Control from the oneline diagram's local menu.
+You can also use the Pan/Zoom Dialog to pan to a specific location, or even to a specific bus.
+You can display the Pan/Zoom Dialog either by pressing the Pan/Zoom Button on the Zoom Toolbar of the PowerWorld Toolbar or by selecting Find Bus On Oneline or Pan/Zoom Control from the oneline diagram's local menu.